Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 SPF (Sun Protection Factor) indicates how well a product blocks UVB rays that cause sunburn.
 An SPF 30 blocks approximately 97% of UVB rays, while SPF 50 blocks about 98%.

-This small percentage difference actually represents significant additional protection, especially for fair skin or during extended outdoor activities.
+This slight percentage difference actually represents significant additional protection, especially for individuals with fair skin or those engaging in extended outdoor activities.

 Many experts recommend using SPF 30 as the minimum for daily protection against harmful rays.